What exactly is a vehicle wrap?

 A simple, single-color graphic classes up this boat engine cowling cover.

-Spot graphics may consist of cut vinyl logo, and lettering that may include contact information and a call to action.
-The painted surface of the vehicle is the backdrop for the graphics, so it’s important that your fleet is clean and consistent.
+Spot graphics may consist of cut vinyl logo art, and lettering that may include contact information and a call to action.
+The vehicle itself is the backdrop for the graphics, so it’s important that your fleet is clean and consistent.

 A knowledgeable sign company will advise you as to which approach will best accomplish your goals within your budget.